ProjectBubblez/documentation/docs/api/v1/API.md

 This documentation contains everything you need to know about the official bubblez api.

 ## URLS
-You must re
+You must apply for a token at https://bubblez.app/applications/api-token
 For live: https://bubblez.app/api/v1
-For canary: Dead
+For canary: Depricated

 ## Requests

 ## Blogs

 `POST` /blog/latest
-`token` - api token from settings

 receive:
 ```json